 Kawasaki Daishi is easy to reach from Keikyu Kawasaki Station.
-Take the Keikyu Daishi Line, a short 5-minute ride (150 yen).
+Take the Keikyu Daishi Line for a short five-minute ride (150 yen).
 Trains run frequently.
-Once you arrive at Kawasaki Daishi Station, it's a 5-minute walk to the temple.
+Once you arrive at Kawasaki Daishi Station, it's just a 5-minute walk to the temple.

 Kawasaki Daishi Temple

-Kawasaki Daishi (川崎大師) is a historic and revered temple in Kawasaki City, founded in 1128 as the headquarters of the Chizan School of Shingon Buddhism.
-Although the temple’s original buildings were destroyed during World War II, the current structures are modern reconstructions inspired by the architectural style of the Heian Period.
-The main hall, completed in 1958, is an impressive structure made of steel and concrete, housing a statue of Kobo Daishi, the founder of Shingon Buddhism in Japan.
-This hall stands as a testament to the temple's enduring spiritual significance and architectural legacy.
+Kawasaki Daishi (川崎大師), a historic and revered temple in Kawasaki City, was founded in 1128 and is the headquarters of the Chizan School of Shingon Buddhism.
+The temple’s original structures were destroyed during World War II, but its current buildings are faithful reconstructions inspired by the elegant Heian Period architecture.
+The main hall, built in 1958 using steel and concrete, is home to a statue of Kobo Daishi, the founder of Shingon Buddhism in Japan.
+This hall serves as both a place of worship and a symbol of the temple's resilience and historical significance.

-Beyond the main hall, Kawasaki Daishi features other noteworthy structures, including the five-story pagoda and the Dai-Sanmon Gate, both constructed in the 1970s and 80s to commemorate important milestones in the temple's history.
-The approach to the temple is bustling and vibrant, lined with shops and restaurants offering souvenirs, local delicacies, and iconic daruma dolls.
-This lively atmosphere makes the temple a favorite destination for both spiritual seekers and tourists alike.
+In addition to the main hall, Kawasaki Daishi features other remarkable structures, such as the five-story pagoda and the Dai-Sanmon Gate.
+Both were constructed in the 1970s and 80s to commemorate important anniversaries and are notable for their grandeur and design.
+The approach to the temple is lined with shops, restaurants, and stalls, offering a vibrant atmosphere filled with souvenirs, including the famous daruma dolls, which are symbolic of good luck and perseverance.
+This lively street, along with the serene temple grounds, makes Kawasaki Daishi a must-visit for both spiritual seekers and those interested in Japan’s cultural heritage.

 Hours and Fees